 Looking for more details on how to get the best research experience as a premed?
 This video is for you:

-2. Colleges and universities
+2. Colleges and Universities

-Furthermore, we highly recommend that you do not limit yourself to the school you are currently attending.
+However, we recommend that you do not limit yourself to the school you are currently attending.
 You can choose to take on a research project from a different university during the summer, during a gap year before medical school or even during the school year if it is a possibility for you.
 Several universities have virtual research programs that are open to students who are not enrolled in their undergraduate programs.
-For example, Baylor College of Medicine has Summer Undergraduate Research Training (SMART) Program that is designed to give foundational research experience to undergraduate students who are interested in pursuing medical research.
+For example, Baylor College of Medicine has the Summer Undergraduate Research Training (SMART) Program that is designed to give foundational research experience to undergraduate students who are interested in pursuing medical research.

-3. Leverage your network
+3. Leverage Your Network

 Even though these research programs happen online, they are run by real people.
 Often, by experts in their respective fields who are connected to other professionals in that field.
 So, talk to the people around you and tell them precisely what you are looking for.
-Speak with your friends and family, instructors and professors, colleagues and supervisors, and anyone else in your circle who may have connections to the medical field.
-One or several of them might know of an opportunity that could interest you.

 Need help writing a research assistant cover letter?
 This video will walk you through: